Italy in February 2026: Venice Carnival & Valentine's Day

 Spend eight days in Italy, starting in Rome with its famous monuments.
 In Florence, savor pizza and visit medieval plazas and galleries.
 End in Venice with a Gondola ride to see ornate palaces and enjoy free time to discover hidden treasures.

-Embark on an 8-day journey through Italy, exploring Rome's wonders, Florence's art, Venice's canals, and Milan's charm.
+This 8-day journey through Italy includes Rome's wonders, Florence's art, Venice's canals, and Milan's charm.
 Guided by local experts, immerse yourself in Italian culture, history, art, and cuisine, discovering the irresistible allure of this timeless country.

 Quick Question